top of page

 Music

-Some pieces are based on the five lines of a musical stave, suggesting the two experiences of music and land superimposed upon each other, generating unique sets of rhythms and vibrations.A preoccupation with traces, fragments, exposure and erasure all work to pose a question about identity.
+Some pieces are based on the five lines of a musical stave, suggesting the two experiences of music and land superimposed upon each other, generating unique sets of rhythms and vibrations.

 Process

-A habit of producing daily sketches enables an immediate translation of my visceral experiences; a way of responding to the energies in the landscape; an occasion to witness the rhythmic and chaotic narrative of nature as it changes.
+A habit of producing daily sketches enables an immediate translation of his visceral experiences; a way of responding to the energies in the landscape; an occasion to witness the rhythmic and chaotic narrative of nature as it changes.

 Textures and touch

-As a way of countering the over-saturation of our lives with screen-based images, I am increasingly concerned with the finished painting as a physical and tactile artefact.
-Many of my pieces invite touch, recalling the visceral inspiration of their beginnings, and some are finished with a wax varnish to enable this type of engagement.
+Many pieces invite touch, recalling the visceral inspiration of their beginnings, and some are finished with a wax varnish to enable this type of engagement.

 bottom of page